Kyoto Koka University ロゴ

 Faculty of Nursing, Social Work and Rehabilitation Science Department of Nursing

-Characterized by its nursing education based on the Buddhist teachings, which value the school motto “compassion.”
-In addition to becoming licensed nurses, students are also eligible to become certified public health nurses or licensed school nurses.
+Our nursing education, grounded in Buddhist principles, is characterized by a deep respect for our school motto of “compassion”.
+In addition to becoming licensed nurses, students are also eligible to become certified public health nurses or licensed school nurse teachers.

 1.Cultivating a rich humanity